 We follow a family of bears, known as the Berenstain Bears, as they figure out life together.
 With friendly neighbors and close friends, the journey is never boring.
 Inspired by the book series written by Stan and Jan Berenstain

 "Mister Rogers' Neighborhood" was among the most famous, longest-lasting and fondly-remembered children's television shows.
 Host Fred Rogers (known to millions as simply "Mister Rogers") used his gentle charm and mannerisms to communicate with his audience of children.
 Topics centered on nearly every inconceivable matter of concern to children, ranging from everyday fears related to going to sleep, getting immunizations and disappointment about not getting one's way to losing a loved one to death and physical handicaps.
 Rogers used simple songs and, on nearly every show, segments from the Neighborhood of Make-Believe to make his point.
-A scale-model trolley was often (but not always) used to segue into the Make-Believe segments, said neighborhood being inhabited by puppet characters including King Friday XIII, Lady Elaine Fairchild and Daniel Striped Tiger.
+A scale-model trolley was often (but not always) used to segue into the Make-Believe segments, said neighborhood being inhabited by puppet characters including King Friday XIII, Lady Elaine Fairchilde and Daniel Striped Tiger.
 Frequent visitors as well as Rogers' own frequent visits to various places in the neighborhood rounded out each show.
 The ...
 Written by

 Brian Rathjen <email@example.com>

 18 of 20 people found this review helpful.